bf2fc6cc711aee1a0c2a/kas-fleet-manager/README.md

 ### Connector Service

-The https://github.com/bf2fc6cc711aee1a0c2a/cos-fleet-manager is used to build the `cos-fleet-manager` binary which is a fleet manager for connectors similar to how `kas-fleet-manager` is fleet manager for Kafka instances.
+The https://github.com/bf2fc6cc711aee1a0c2a/cos-fleet-manager is used to build the `cos-fleet-manager` binary which is a fleet manager for connectors similar to how `kas-fleet-manager` is fleet manager for Dinosaur instances.
 The `cos-fleet-manager` just imports most of the code from the `kas-fleet-manager` enabling only connector APIs that are in this repo's `internal/connector` package.